sriramlamsal/hello-world/README.md

 # hello-world
-This is my first of a kind of reposiory
+This is my first of a kind of repository